 Tutoring times and places are very flexible and must be decided between the tutor and tutee.
 It is recommended that tutoring take place in one of the four established Tutor Zones:

-Students may meet with the Director to set up an appointment with a master tutor.
-Master tutors are faculty members who have strong teaching backgrounds and provide assistance with study strategies, learning styles, and course content.
-Master tutors have Monday-to-Friday office hours in the CSS, but appointments are required.
+Students may meet with the Director to set up an appointment with an Academic Coach.
+Academic Coaches are faculty members who have strong teaching backgrounds and provide assistance with study strategies, learning styles, and course content.
+They have Monday-to-Friday office hours in the CSS, but appointments are required.

 Since a majority of peer tutors are undergraduates, and therefore have not taken graduate-level courses, it is recommended that graduate students who feel they need tutoring first speak to their professors.
 More often, the professor will be able to address the needs and concerns of the student and may be able to recommend a former student or current classmate to further assist the student seeking help.
-However, students may make an appointment with the Director regarding meeting with a master tutor, who may be able to assist them with study strategies.
+However, students may make an appointment with the Director regarding meeting with an Academic Coach, who may be able to assist them with study strategies.